Wisniewskiw/OnlineTrader/README.md

 Test python notebook included with simple turle trading algorithm.

-In order the latter works one must includetheir email and CEX.IO api credencials in json_files/data.json .
+In order the latter works one must include their email and CEX.IO api credencials in json_files/data.json.

 In json_files folder other files contain turle trading algorithm parameters.